questdb/mindsdb-tutorial/README.md

 ## Requirements

-- [docker](https://docs.docker.com/): To create an image and run our container
+[docker](https://docs.docker.com/) is required to create an image and run our container.
-- [MySQL](https://dev.mysql.com/doc/refman/8.0/en/mysql.html): The client we will use to interact with MindsDB (`mysql -h 127.0.0.1 --port 47335 -u mindsdb -p`).

 Software repositories in case you are inclined to look under the hood (**Give us a star!**):
 - MindsDB: [https://github.com/mindsdb/mindsdb](https://github.com/mindsdb/mindsdb).